UoB-CS-Algorithms-II/uob-cs-algorithms-ii.github.io/exam.markdown

 * The exam will be two hours long.

 * The exam will be open-note.
-This means you will be allowed to bring some number (TBD) of pages of handwritten or printed A4 notes with you to the exam room.
+This means you will be allowed to bring four pages of handwritten or printed A4 notes with you to the exam room.
 You will not be allowed to access the unit lecture notes or any other resources, and you will not be allowed to work with others.

 * Calculators are allowed, although you probably won't need one.